InyextcionES/OpenCore-Post-Install/universal/update.md

 ![](../images/post-install/update-md/oc-config-compare.png)

-4. **Boot!**
+4. **A arrancar!**

 * Once everything's working with the dummy USB, you can mount the EFI and move it over to the hard drive's EFI partition.
 Remember to keep a copy of your old EFI in cases where OpenCore is acting funny down the road

-## Updating Kexts
+## Actualizar las Kexts

-* Updating Kexts is a similar process to updating OpenCore, make a copy of everything and update on a dummy USB in case there's issues
+* Actualizar las Kexts es un proceso re similar a actualizar OpenCore, make a copy of everything and update on a dummy USB in case there's issues

-* The easiest way to update your kexts is via 2 tools:
+* La manera más fácil de actualizar tus kexts es utilizar estas 2 herramientas:

-  * [Lilu and Friends](https://github.com/corpnewt/Lilu-and-Friends) to download and compile the kexts
+  * [Lilu and Friends](https://github.com/corpnewt/Lilu-and-Friends) para descargar y compilar las kexts
   * [Kext Extractor](https://github.com/corpnewt/KextExtractor) to merge them into your EFI

-## Updating macOS
+## Actualizar macOS

 * So this is probably one of the most challenging parts, maintaining your system through OS updates.
 The main things to keep in mind:
   * With OS updates, make sure everything has been updated and you have some form of recovery like TimeMachine or an older macOS installer with a known good EFI on it